-We prepared the unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2020 and 2019 on the same basis as the audited financial statements for the year ended December 31, 2019.
+We prepared the unaudited interim condensed consolidated financial statements for the three and six months ended June 30, 2020 and 2019 on the same basis as the audited financial statements for the year ended December 31, 2019.
 We included all normal recurring adjustments in the financial statements, which we considered necessary for a fair presentation of our financial position at such dates and our operating results and cash flows for those periods.
 Our operating results for the interim periods may not be indicative of what our operating results will be for the entire year.
 For more complete financial information, these financial statements, and notes thereto, should be read in conjunction with the audited financial statements for the year ended December 31, 2019 included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC.

-In the condensed consolidated financial statements, we included the accounts of Ionis Pharmaceuticals, Inc. and the consolidated results of our subsidiary, Akcea Therapeutics, Inc. and its wholly owned subsidiaries.
+In the condensed consolidated financial statements, we included the accounts of Ionis Pharmaceuticals, Inc. and the consolidated results of our majority-owned affiliate, Akcea Therapeutics, Inc. and its wholly owned subsidiaries.
 We formed Akcea in December 2014.
 In July 2017, Akcea completed an initial public offering, or IPO.
-Prior to Akcea's IPO in July 2017, we owned 100 percent of Akcea.
-At September 30, 2020, our ownership of Akcea was approximately 76 percent.
-We reflect changes in our ownership percentage in our financial statements as an adjustment to noncontrolling interest in the period the change occurs.
-In October 2020, we acquired the shares of Akcea's common stock we did not own.
-We will refer to this transaction as the Akcea Acquisition throughout the remainder of this document.
-We will reflect the impact of the Akcea Acquisition in our financial statements in the fourth quarter of 2020.
+Since Akcea's IPO, our ownership has ranged from 68 percent to 77 percent.
+At June 30, 2020, our ownership of Akcea was approximately 76 percent.
+We reflect changes in our ownership of Akcea in our financial statements in the period the change occurs.
+For example, we reflected an increase in our ownership when we received 6.9 million shares of Akcea common stock as payment for the sublicense fee Akcea owed us for Pfizer's license of vupanorsen (formerly AKCEA-ANGPTL3-L{Rx}) in the fourth quarter of 2019.

-Unless the context requires otherwise, "Ionis", "Company," "we," "our," and "us" refers to Ionis Pharmaceuticals, Inc. and its subsidiary Akcea Therapeutics, Inc. and its wholly owned subsidiaries.
+Unless the context requires otherwise, "Ionis", "Company," "we," "our," and "us" refers to Ionis Pharmaceuticals, Inc. and its majority owned affiliate, Akcea Therapeutics, Inc. and its wholly owned subsidiaries.